Skip to main content

 - "8080:8080"

-• Replace [username] with your actual username.
+• Make sure to replace [username] with your actual username.

-• You can modify the external port mapping if needed, for example: "18080:8080".
+• You can modify the external port mapping, for example: "18080:8080".

 tip